xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 The `PrivacyInfo.xcprivacy` is consider a resource when it is time to build the bundle.
 In accordance with [Placing Content in a Bundle](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle) the file is placed in the root of the Bundle.
 Use the proper set of instructions below for your project type:

 ### .NET MAUI
-1. Creat a new blank file named `PrivacyInfo.xcprivacy` in the `Platforms/iOS` folder in your .NET MAUI project.
+1. Create a new blank file named `PrivacyInfo.xcprivacy` in the `Platforms/iOS` folder in your .NET MAUI project.
 1. In your favorite text editor, edit the .NET MAUI csproj project file.
 1. Add the following elements to the bottom of the root  `<Project>` element:
     ```xml